akononovicius/physRisk-content-repository/articles/2011/three-group-kirman-agent-based-model-for-financial-markets.md

 In this text we will attempt to obtain fractured spectral density without making any strong assumptions.
 Similar, though broader, discussion is available in \[cite id="Purlys2011mtd2"\]).
-[In previous application](/agent-based-herding-model-financial-markets "Agent based herding model of financial markets on Physics of Risk") we have considered dynamics only between chartist and fundamentalist groups \[cite id="Kononovicius2012PhysA"\], while it is natural to expect that chartist agents may disagree in their expectations and thus
+[In previous application](/agent-based-herding-model-financial-markets "Agent-based herding model of financial markets on Physics of Risk") we have considered dynamics only between chartist and fundamentalist groups \[cite id="Kononovicius2012PhysA"\], while it is natural to expect that chartist agents may disagree in their expectations and thus